aeternity/Vanillae/docs/kek/README.md

 The Greek letter steps will often reference "the column to the front" or some such.
 The details of this are described in the [coordinate system section][coord-system].
-For now, trust that the function `left/1` correctly fetches the X-coordinate to our left, and worry about the details later.
+For now, trust that the function `left/1` correctly fetches the X-coordinate to our left (and so forth for `front/1`, `up/1`, etc), and worry about the details later.

 ![NIST standard, p.8](./spongeparts.png)